Veil-of-Aether/game-core/README.md

 - Follow our CODE_OF_CONDUCT.md

-- By submitting code, you agree that your code will be licensed under the GNU GPLv3 License.
+- By contributing, you agree that your code will be licensed under the [GNU GPLv3 License](LICENSE)

 ### Community & Support
 Need help?
 Got a cool idea?
 Join the community: